 The Western Riverside Council of Governments (WRCOG) developed a low-income housing need for the entire WRCOG area (10,311 units, 2015).
 A separate projection for Cherry Valley was not provided.
 The low-income housing allocation for Cherry Valley was estimated based on the ratio of the current population of Cherry Valley to the total WRCOG population.
 The result was an estimated "need" of 175 low-income housing units in Cherry Valley.
-For Cherry Valley, the low-income housing needs were assumed to be single family units with multi-family units only developed in the year 2045 and beyond.
+For Cherry Valley, the low-income housing needs were assumed to be single family units and multi-family units...